Why do people eat fish on Friday? Let’s begin at the beginning.

-In the earliest years of Christianity, believers evidently fasted alongside Jews - for example, on the Day of Atonement, Yom Kippur (Warren, 2020).
+In the earliest years of Christianity, believers evidently fasted alongside Jews; for example, on the Day of Atonement, Yom Kippur.

 Fasting evolved into meatless days, or days with only one meatless meal.
-On those days, Catholics remind themselves of Christ’s body, and recognize that when we eat warm-blooded animals like cows, they too sacrifice.
+On those days, Catholics remind themselves of Christ’s body.
+They recognize that when we eat warm-blooded animals like cows, they too sacrifice.
 There is a “symbolic connection” explained Todd Aglialoro, a theologian and director of Catholic Answers Press.

-Going without meat also seemed appropriate because it was “and in most countries even today still is - a luxurious food, making abstinence from it an act of voluntary poverty,” Aglialoro noted (Aglialoro, 2019).
+Going without meat also seemed appropriate because it was “and in most countries even today still is – a luxurious food, making abstinence from it an act of voluntary poverty,” Aglialoro noted.

-In addition, Christians believe God created animals on the sixth day, Friday, so abstaining from meat is a symbolic “stay of execution” for cows, pigs, and sheep (Phillippart, 2020).
+In addition, Christians believe God created animals on the sixth day, Friday.
+So abstaining from meat is a symbolic “stay of execution” for cows, pigs, and sheep.

-By medieval times, Christians in Europe had a full calendar of fasting or meatless days: not just Friday but also Wednesday and Saturday, plus the weeks of Advent before Christmas Day, the weeks of Lent before Easter, and other holy days (Godoy, 2012).
+By medieval times, Christians in Europe had a full calendar of fasting or meatless days: not just Friday but also Wednesday and Saturday, plus the weeks of Advent before Christmas Day, the weeks of Lent before Easter, and other holy days.
 In our time, we’d call this a rigorous “intermittent fasting” regime!

 Well, most fish don’t bleed.
 But it’s a little more complicated.

 Fish had been linked to sacred holidays even before Christ’s sacrifice, as is written in religious texts.
-Fish also have a special place in the history of Christianity: after the Resurrection, Christ was thought to have provided a meal of fish for his apostles, most of whom were fishermen.
+Fish also have a special place in the history of Christianity.
+After the Resurrection, Christ was thought to have provided a meal of fish for his apostles, most of whom were fishermen.
 Jesus told Peter and some of the apostles that he would make them “fishers of men,” seeking converts.
-Early Christians drew the shape of a symbolic fish in the dirt to identify themselves to each other (Villarrubia, 2017).
+Early Christians drew the shape of a symbolic fish in the dirt to identify themselves to each other.

 When Fish Became Political

-King Henry VIII married Catherine of Aragon, who came from Spain and was devoutly Catholic.
+King Henry VIII married Catherine of Aragon in 1509.
+She came from Spain and was devoutly Catholic.
 When he fell in love with young Anne Boleyn, the Pope, the top authority of the Catholic world, would not annul Henry’s marriage.
-So Henry took action, being a King, declared himself head of a new Church of England and free to marry again.
+So Henry, being a King, declared himself head of a new Church of England and free to marry again.
 This caused a long-lasting divide among followers of the Church.

 But this had serious economic repercussions.
 The change devastated the English fishing industry.
-So when Henry’s son took over in 1547, he reinstated meatless days in order to revive the fortunes of fishermen (Godoy, 2012).
+So when Henry’s son took over in 1547, he reinstated meatless days to help fishermen (Godoy, 2012).

-Roman Catholic meatless days have had economic impact ever since.
-In fact, in 1962, they forced Lou Groen, who had opened the first McDonald's fast-food outlet in a heavily Roman Catholic part of Cincinnati, to create the Filet-O-Fish.
-To this day, about a quarter of all sales of Filet-O-Fish come during the weeks of Lent (Tyko, 2019).
+Roman Catholic meatless days have had an economic impact ever since.
+In fact, in 1962, they forced Lou Groen, who had opened the first McDonald’s fast-food outlet in a heavily Roman Catholic part of Cincinnati, to create the Filet-O-Fish.
+To this day, about a quarter of all sales of Filet-O-Fish come during the weeks of Lent.

-Fish prices around the world fell again in the 1960s, when Pope Paul VI loosened the meatless rules in “Vatican II” (Godoy, 2012).
+Fish prices around the world fell again in the 1960s, when Pope Paul VI loosened the meatless rules in “Vatican II.”
 His new constitution allowed local bishops’ conferences to substitute “other forms of penitence” for people in their territory.
-Most Fridays are days of penance and Catholics are still required to observe them, but they may have other options besides skipping meat (Aglialoro, 2019).
+Most Fridays are days of penance and Catholics are still required to observe them, but they may have other options besides skipping meat.

 Fish Make Us Feel Peaceful

-One final reason fish and spirituality may have been associated for millennia is that eating fish has long been observed to lead to feelings of peace, which many people also regard as signs of spiritual grace.
+One final reason fish and spirituality may have been associated for millennia?
+Fish has long been observed to lead to feelings of peace, which many people also regard as signs of spiritual grace.

 “Consumption of long-chain omega-3 fatty acids, rich in seafood, reduces depression, aggression and anger while improving mental well-being.
-We posit that symbols of fish have become linked to the emotional states induced by long-chain fatty acid by associative pairings, both conscious and unconscious,” nutrition researchers have observed (Reis & Hibbeln, 2006).
-They pointed out that the spiritual power of eating fish has been noted not just by Catholics, but Taoists, Buddhists, Hindus and practitioners of Shinto.
+We posit that symbols of fish have become linked to the emotional states induced by long-chain fatty acid by associative pairings, both conscious and unconscious,” nutrition researchers L.C.
+Reis and J. Hibbeln have observed.
+They point out that the spiritual power of eating fish has been noted not just by Catholics, but Taoists, Buddhists, Hindus and practitioners of Shinto.

 So fish-on-Friday has a long, complex history encompassing religion, economics, politics and protest, and continues to evolve.
-We can’t help but wonder whether the availability of modern, flash-frozen fish like delectable sockeye salmon is now helping lay to rest the idea that eating fish is a form of penitence.
-We’ve come a long way from dry sticks of oversalted cod.
+We can’t help but wonder whether the availability of modern, flash-frozen fish like delectable wild sockeye salmon is now helping lay to rest the idea that eating fish is a form of penitence.
+We’ve come a long way from dry sticks of over salted cod.